English Church Architecture.

 However, perhaps an even greater risk I have run in these notes has been to pass judgement on buildings (often Victorian ones) on purely artistic grounds, for in something that is ultimately subjective, it is also more difficult, of course, to construct an argument in one’s support, and I am acutely aware that the church has yet to be erected that does not command the devotion of at least some of its parishioners or which does not have “Lovely old building” and “Peace, perfect peace” written somewhere in its visitors’ book.
 That this, again, has not stopped me doing so is partly because to describe everything in these notes in positive or admiring terms would go a long way towards rendering them meaningless, and also because to fail to draw attention to the difference in quality between the work of an architect like William Butterfield, on the one hand, and, say, the Hakewill brothers on the other, would be to show no discernment whatever.
 Nevertheless, though entries may sometimes be influenced by personal opinion, they are, I believe, at least free of anecdote, and the reader will search this website in vain for stories about the vagaries of churchwardens or the hazards of travelling by bicycle.

 The churches described below are listed under their respective counties and can be accessed directly.
 Each entry is dated and the site is updated monthly, with entries added in the last six months being marked as new in ORANGE.
-However, existing entries are also subject to regular revision, and these are not generally marked due to the difficulty of distinguishing between major and minor amendments, and entries where the only change made is in the addition of new photographs.
+However, existing entries are sometimes also subject to revision, and these are not generally marked due to the difficulty of distinguishing between major and minor amendments, and entries where the only change made is in the addition of new photographs.